LCSC Psychology students presenting their research to a wider audience.

 Involved in the scientific study of the mind and behavior, psychologists, using the scientific method, discover and create knowledge about human beings as well as help better the human condition through psychological services.

 The set of required courses in the Psychology major is congruent with guidelines of the American Psychological Association.
 While most sub-disciplines in the field of psychology are included in the program of study, developmental psychology, social psychology, and counseling/clinical psychology receive particular emphasis as bases for graduate study.
-View our Psychology Major Requirements.
+View our Psychology Major Requirements and a recommended Course Plan.

 You can also view the requirements for a Psychology Minor, if you have selected another major.